PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-10-16-coreweekly-week41.markdown

 Now let's review the merged pull-requests on the ['develop' branch](https://github.com/PrestaShop/PrestaShop/tree/develop) since the last Core Weekly Report!

-Note that the Start Theme repo (see next section) is entirely part of the PrestaShop 1.7.0.0 project.
+Note that the Starter Theme repo (see next section) is entirely part of the PrestaShop 1.7.0.0 project.

 #### Core